Aston13/Cinema-Group-Project/README.md

 * Alterantively, download [GitHub Desktop](https://desktop.github.com/) and use that for everything.

-## Tasks
+## Listed Project Tasks from Briefing

 -	Read all the documentation, especially User Stories & Client Priorities

 -	Identify an overall project plan, and produce an initial Data Model (E-R diagram)

 - Decide on priorities.
-Produce Sprint Cycle1 Plan.
+Produce Sprint Cycle 1 Plan.
 Get it signed by the Sprint Master Carry out the planned the tasks, including:
   - [ ]	produce test plan/s
   -	[ ] develop your software